What is ADD?

 Treatment of ADD

-At Yes We Can Youth Clinics, we help young people, whom we call 'fellows', to deal with their problems and become empowered, so that they can function well in society again.
-We do not look at the 'labels' they have received in the past, but rather at their talents, qualities and possibilities.
+At Yes We Can Youth Clinics, we help young people, whom we call 'fellows', to deal with their problems and become empowered to function well in society again.
+We do not look at the 'labels' they have received in the past but rather at their talents, qualities and possibilities.

-An important part of the treatment takes place in groups.
-During group sessions, the fellows set their personal goals under the supervision and guidance of experience experts.
-They also think along with each other.
-There is a lot of recognition during these session since both the fellows and the experience experts have (had) similar problems.
-The fellows work together on their recovery in an open atmosphere.
-Each fellow receives a workbook on 'the steps of change', which makes the process transparent, also for themselves.
+An essential part of the treatment takes place in groups.
+During group sessions, the fellows set their personal goals under the supervision and guidance of expert-by-experience counsellors.
+They share personal experiences, help their peers recover and support each other.
+There is a lot of recognition during these sessions since the fellows and the counsellors have (had) similar problems.
+Each fellow receives a workbook on 'the steps of change', which makes the process transparent.

 ADD and medication

 Fellows may have already been on medication before coming to our clinic.
 For example, methylphenidate or dextroamphetamine may have been previously prescribed.
-However, here at Yes We Can Youth Clinics, we opt for treatment without medication.
-The idea behind this is that we want to treat 'the real fellow', instead of the fellow who is under the influence of drugs.
+However, we opt for treatment without medication at Yes We Can Youth Clinics.
+The idea behind this is that we want to treat 'the real fellow' instead of the fellow who is under the influence of drugs.

 Responsible phasing out